-Phoenix Homicide Attorney
+Homicide Attorney in Phoenix, Arizona

-Your skilled Phoenix homicide lawyer can tell you that from a legal standpoint, however, their meanings are not synonymous.
+Your skilled Phoenix homicide lawyer can tell you that from a legal standpoint; however, their meanings are not synonymous.
 All murders are homicides, but not all homicides are murder, which implies killing with intention and without justification.
-The term “homicide” includes first degree murder, second degree murder, manslaughter, and negligent homicide.
+The term “homicide” includes first-degree murder, second-degree murder, manslaughter, and negligent homicide.

 Definitions of Arizona Homicide Charges

 The type of homicide charges a defendant will face is determined primarily by the accused’s intention.
 Each of these offenses is distinct in the elements that the state must prove and the penalties, which range from a relatively short prison term to life imprisonment and the death penalty.

 First Degree Murder

 If you are convicted of first-degree murder, you can be charged with class one felony, and you could be punished with the death penalty or spend the remainder of your life in prison.

 Second Degree Murder

-In Arizona, the State may charge a defendant with second-degree murder when the death occurred as a result of extreme recklessness.
+In Arizona, the State may charge a defendant with second-degree murder when the death occurred due to extreme recklessness.
 This consequently makes it possible to face a murder conviction if you kill someone in a DUI accident in which your blood alcohol content is extremely high.

-This is a less serious charge that can be used in various situations where someone is killed, but which does not meet the statutory definition of murder.
+This is a less serious charge that can be used in various situations where someone is killed but does not meet the statutory definition of murder.
 Manslaughter is typically charged if you can be proven to have recklessly caused the death of another person, as in a motor vehicle accident, or if you committed second-degree murder in a crime of passion or caused the death of an unborn child.
-A manslaughter charge does not require that you specifically intended to kill the person, except where the killing occurred as a crime of passion.
+A manslaughter charge does not require you specifically intended to kill the person, except where the killing occurred as a crime of passion.

 Negligent homicide is a class four felony typically punishable with prison time.
 The court can charge you with this if you have committed an act of criminal negligence that caused the death of another person or an unborn child, even though that was not your intention.
 The prosecution will only need to show that you acted with extreme negligence or recklessness, which led to the victim’s death.
 A conviction can send you to prison for as long as three years.